So you want to work in Construction?

 Hyena Nevis Waterproof Rigger Safety Boots - £59.99

-However there are now an increasing number of work placements and training courses specifically aimed at getting more women into construction.
+However, there is now an increasing number of work placements and training courses specifically aimed at getting more women into construction.

 The fact that there aren't many women in construction means that, should you be successful, you can become a role model and help to start the shift.
-This is no better represented than by the 'Women in Construction Awards' ceremonies - which are now in their ninth year.
+This is no better represented than by the 'Women in Construction & Engineering Awards'.

 You have to build your portfolio brick by brick - whether through qualifications, experience or networking.
 Read our article on how networking can help put you in the right place and get discovered by the right people.